AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/home-repository-view.md

 ## Know the Repository interface

 The Repository interface is structured to provide an organized and intuitive user experience.
-Its key components are: **Tab Bar**, **Repository View**, and **Search and Filter** functionality.
+Its key components are: **Repository navigation bar**, **Repository view**, and **Search and Filter** functionality.
 Each of them plays a distinct role in enabling efficient navigation, content management, and precise information retrieval.
 Detailed descriptions of these components are provided below.

 ![](images/repository-view-home.png){align="left"}

-### Tab bar
+### Repository navigation bar

-The Tab Bar, located at the top of the Repository interface, provides quick access to essential actions as listed.
+The Repository navigation bar, located at the top of the Repository interface, provides quick access to essential actions as listed.

 ![](images/tab-bar-repository-view.png){align="left"}